 Give us a call at (800) 777-WORM or (310) 635-1494, if it's before noon Pacific time on Friday we can send your order overnight for Saturday delivery for a $15 to $20 special delivery fee by either FedEx or UPS.

 Yes, just choose Canada as your country at checkout.
-We will ship the same day we receive your order before noon Pacific time via FedEx Priority (overnigh) or Express (2nd Day).
+We will ship the same day we receive your order before noon Pacific time via FedEx Priority or Express.
+To find ship times, calculate ship times select zip code 90220 in the 'from' section on this page: FedEx Transit Times, put in any weight and box size and choose 'office equipment' as the commodity description (we already have clearance to ship insects).

 We sure can!
 There is a per bag cost of $0.75 each for worms and a per box charge of $1.00 a piece for crickets.